Wollemi Pine Facts

 Wollemi Pine Distribution, Habitat, and Ecology

-To date, one unfortunate fact about the Wollemi Pine continues to work against it.
+To date, one unfortunate fact about the Wollemi Pine continues to work against this wonder of Nature.
 That’s the fact that the only known area in which the awesome tree appears remains limited to an extremely remote and rugged section of the world.

 More precisely, this consists of a particularly rugged section of the world.
 More precisely, though, this forms part of what now forms the Wollemi National Park.
 This sits in New South Wales, which forms a part of the continent and country of Australia.

-However, even within this extraordinarily limited range, this incredible work of Nature only lives in certain very specific types of locations.
+Even within this extraordinarily limited range, however, this incredible work of Nature only lives in certain very specific types of locations.
 In point of fact, the amazing evergreen lives only in one small section of temperate rainforest within this area.

-Furthermore, another factor complicates things for the species even more.
+Another factor complicates things for the tantalizing species of tree even more, though.
 That pertains to the conditions of its particular habitat.
 Remarkably, the beautiful evergreen only inhabits a group of several steep, narrow sandstone gorges.

 For the moment, fewer than 100 specimens of the Wollemi Pne exist in the wild.
 Fortunately, however, several active preservation programs exist.
 These constantly monitored efforts have succeeded in propagating a number of specimens.